ONEARMY/project-kamp-academy/docs/land/buy_old.md

 # Introduction
 After you have visualised that [raw idea](https://community.projectkamp.com/academy/land/share) in your mind and shared your plan with others it's time for the big thing.
 Finding a piece of land.
 In this video we will explain how to do this step by step.
 From researching which land you need, to actually visiting the land and finally the buying process.
 Seeing how to set a price, where to look out for and what additional costs you will have.
-Below we will also go a bit more in depth on some documents that can be useful to use.
+Below we will go a bit more in depth on some documents that are useful to use.

 # Documents overview
 When buying land you will enter the world of documents.
 Documents you legally need to purchase land or documents that just make it easier to scout for lands.
 This is what we needed for our land in Portugal